arekbee/freeflora.net/README.md

 INTERFACES="wlan0"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Save it.
-We finished the DHCP server installation and configuration.
+You finished the DHCP server installation and configuration.
 Congrats!

-### Fix IP address for the AP
+### Static IP address for the AP

-The wireless access point needs a static IP address, first shut down the interface:
+The wireless access point needs a static IP address, first, you have to shut down the interface:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo ifdown wlan0